Der Spiegel (online) Logo

 Spiegel Online Logo 2006

 The main print publication’s logo changed.
 The red background became a darker cherry to emphasize the newspaper’s age, which celebrated its 60th anniversary at the second birth (1947) and its 100th anniversary at the first (early 20th century).
-Cherry is also the color of the elite and shows that Der Spiegel covers the issues of the most influential and strong people in Germany, famous and worthy, holding high positions.
+Cherry is also the color of the elite and symbolizes that Der Spiegel covers the issues of the most influential and powerful people in Germany, famous and worthy, who hold high positions.

-Due to this innovation, the color of the substrate in the logo of the web version also changed.
+As a result of this innovation, the logo’s substrate color in the web version also changed.
 The black part remained the same.

 2016 – 2020